cbillowes/curious-programmer-mercury/data/articles/2025/2025-08-28-clojure-deps.md

 The dependencies are cached locally in your `~/.m2/repository` directory.

-:warn: If multiple versions of the same lib are pulled in:
+:warning: If multiple versions of the same lib are pulled in:

 - The last one on the classpath wins (Clojure CLI is deterministic).
 - This can cause version conflicts (a.k.a. dependency hell).